Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Detail your transferable skills

-- Note any achievements
+- Be sure to highlight any achievements

 Education:

-- Be sure to list your degrees and certifications and the schools that you went to
+- Be sure to list your degrees and certifications as well as the schools you attended

 Skills: